ToYonos/toyo-tools/README.md

 As Java does not possess a Safe Navigation Operator like [Groovy](https://groovy-lang.org/operators.html#_safe_navigation_operator), this wrapper class allows to emulate this behavior using Functional Interface in order to keep compilation integrity.

+It's based on the Java 8 `Optional` class.
+The main advantage here is that your code does not need to have `Optional` everywhere an object can be null.
+The `SafeNavigationWrapper` wraps it up for you.

 Let's take as an example this `Parent` class

 ```java